Scott’s story – life after a traumatic brain injury

 Scott Sutherland was involved in a serious road traffic accident in Glasgow and sustained a traumatic brain injury (TBI) when he was only 19 years old, following a deliberate hit and run.

-Five years on, Scott Sutherland, his mother Carol and girlfriend Yasmine speak about the impact of his traumatic brain injury (TBI) and how Digby Brown helped with his recovery and rehabilitation.
+Five years on, Scott Sutherland and his mother Carol speak about the impact of his traumatic brain injury (TBI) and how Digby Brown helped with his recovery and rehabilitation.

 “You keep thinking to yourself, you’ve changed.
 You’re getting made to feel like you’ve changed with other people not interacting with you, not your friend anymore.
 You get made to feel like an outcast and it’s just horrible.”